-The Sugar Loaf (PĂŁo de AĂ§Ășcar), is a peak located in the city of Rio de Janeiro.
-It rises to 396 meters of altitude and is accessible by a cable car.
+The Sugar Loaf (PÃ£o de AÃ§Ãºcar), is a peak located in the city of Rio de Janeiro in Brazil.
+It rises to 396 meters of altitude, and can be reached thanks to a device (Sugarloaf cable car).

-The current cable car connects the base of Morro da BabilÃ'nia to the first summit of Morro da Urca at 227 meters altitude, then the summit of the Sugar Loaf.
-This second stretch of 700 meters is equipped with panoramic cabins that can carry 65 passengers every twenty minutes for a three-minute climb.
+The cable car connects the base of Morro da BabilÃ'nia to the first summit of Morro da Urca, 220 meters above sea level.
+Then he continues to the second summit of the Sugar Loaf.
+700 meters long, this second section is equipped with panoramic spherical cabins that carry up to 65 passengers every twenty minutes for a three-minute ascent.

-In 1912, the opening of an air route to Rio de Janeiro included in the tourist map of Brazil becomes famous "Bondinho do PĂŁo de AĂ§Ășgar".
-Today, the vision shuttle gondolas is integrated into the landscape of Rio.
+In 1912, the opening of an air route in Rio de Janeiro, included in the tourist map of Brazil, becomes famous as the "Bondinho do PÃ£o de AÃ§Ãºcar".
+Today, the image of this cable car has been fully integrated into the Rio landscape.

-Built, operated and maintained by the company "Caminho AĂ©reo PĂŁo de AĂ§Ășcar", the Sugar Loaf Station was created for the entertainment of thousands of people in a privileged location for the beauty of the landscapes.
+Built, operated and maintained by the company "Caminho AÃ©reo PÃ£o de AÃ§Ãºcar", the Sugarloaf station was created to entertain thousands of people in this privileged location.
+Famous for the beauty of its landscapes.

-The paved road - also known as Bem-te-vi road and Estrada do CostĂŁo - has an entrance at the end of Praia Vermelha and is 1.25 km long.
-During the hike the visitor walks on one side surrounded by the sea and on the other side the green of Morro da Urca, observing native trees such as sequoia and fig trees.
-Wild animals can also be seen frequently, such as marmosets and blood-bound birds - bird-symbol of the Atlantic Forest.
+A paved road - also known as Bem-te-vi road and Estrada do CostÃ£o - has an entrance at the end of Praia Vermelha and extends for 1.25 km.
+During the hike the visitor walks along the sea coast and the Morro da Urca green, observing native trees such as sosaia and fig trees.
+Wild animals can also be seen, such as marmosets and blood-related birds, symbolic birds of the Atlantic forest.

 The place is ideal for trekking, as it is forbidden to use bikes, skateboards and skates.
 The track also attracts the attention of adventure seekers.